jasonbot/weblog/content/weblog/llms.md

 LLMs are not predictable, and I mean this in two ways:

 1. Given an input, there is no reliable way of getting the same output every time
-1. This is exacerbated by models being a 'black box' -- OpenAI or Anthropic can make tweaks to the model, putting ut a slightly different training on the model, change temperature parameters, even by _hosting the same system on a new data center_ you can get wildly varying, unpredictable results.
+1. This is exacerbated by models being a 'black box' -- OpenAI or Anthropic can make tweaks to the model, putting out a slightly different training on the model, change temperature parameters, even by _hosting the same system on a new data center_ you can get wildly varying, unpredictable results.

 If we can't depend on an LLM to reliably do the same thing the same way every time, it's not nearly as dependable as a simple machine in a factory.